mir-group/nequip/docs/dev/contributing.md

 - For new classes or functions that will be exposed to users, comprehensive user-facing docstrings are a must.
 We follow **Google-style Python docstrings**.

+- Please carefully follow correct reStructuredText markup in user-facing docstrings or reStructuredText docs and ensure that they render correctly.
+Pay particular attention to whitespace, which can easily end up rendering things in blockquotes by accident in reStructuredText.

+- Use correct Sphinx (and InterSphinx) references to other classes, functions, etc. that are mentioned.

+- Use `.. code-block: language` directives in reStructuredText or `` ```language `` in Markdown to make sure code blocks are rendered with syntax highlighting.

+- See docs/README.md for instructions on building the docs locally.

 - For new classes or functions that are not user-facing, docstrings and explanatory comments are strongly encouraged and will likely be asked for during code reviews.

 - Added options should be documented in the docs and changes in the `CHANGELOG.md` file